Last Updated on January 14, 2026

 As a landlord or property manager looking for an online property management system, you have lots of choices.
 Two of the most popular are TenantCloud and RentRedi.
-So, which one is right for you?

 In this post, we’ll break down pros and cons of each system to help you make the best decision for your needs.

-To help you make the best choice possible, we’re also including a review of Stessa, free rental property software that more than 100,000 investors already use to track over 250,000 properties with more than $60 billion in asset value.
+To help you make the best choice possible, we’re also including a review of our own tool, Stessa – a rental property software that more than 350,000 investors use.

 TenantCloud overview